Sanhamm/SemesterOppgave2022/README.md

 - I have only customised colors when it comes to tailwind.
 Reason for that is i am trying to learn taiwlind as much as possible. but i cant figure out how to get colors out from classes they have made.

 - I uninstalled EsLint because it gave me errors where there was none. and i could not commit with those there. so it was more of a problem than a problem solver for me.

+- to use it local on your machine you need to use live server. of else use the netlify link i have above in the file.

+- There may be a delay when u login while using netlify. i am not sure why this is happening but if u refresh u will be logged in.